tst2005/lua-modhelper/README.md

 What is currently a lua module ?
 ================================

-I see to way to define a lua module.
+I see to way to [define a lua module](http://lua-users.org/wiki/AlternativeModuleDefinitions)

 ## 1) The old module definition